International Frameworks Guide Government Policymaking and Resource Allocation Around Aging

 Mapping Aging Plans, Policies, and Laws: Developing the Database of Action Plans for Aging (DAPA)

-This analysis evaluated an initial sample of plans from 13 countries and two subnational jurisdictions and is intended to be part of an ongoing evaluation of plans around the world.1 For the initial assessment, national plans were prioritized and selected based on geographic diversity and level of economic development.
-They include countries from the six WHO regions and the five United Nations Regional Commissions - the organizations responsible for regional MIPAA reviews.
-Additionally, they represent countries at varying stages of development, with seven from developed countries, six from developing countries, and two from least developed countries based on classifications provided by the United Nations Conference on Trade and Development.
-With the exception of Nepal’s Senior Citizens Act (2006), the chosen plans were developed in the last ten years.
+This analysis evaluated a sample of 50 plans from 46 countries and four subnational jurisdictions, analyzed in three tranches, one in 2022 and two in 2023, as part of an ongoing evaluation of plans around the world.1 National plans were prioritized and selected based on geographic diversity and level of economic development.
+They include countries from the six WHO regions and the five United Nations Regional Commissions—the organizations responsible for regional MIPAA reviews.
+They also represent countries at varying stages of development, with 18 from developed countries, 27 from developing countries, and five from least-developed countries, based on classifications provided by the United Nations Conference on Trade and Development.
+These plans overlap, but do not completely align, with other income- and development-based classifications, such as those by the World Bank or the United Nations Development Programme (UNDP).
+All but eight (16 percent) plans were developed in the last ten years, underscoring the increased focus on population aging amid a widespread trend of demographic change.

 Specific information regarding the country context, as well as key points pertaining to each plan’s development, goals, and implementation, are outlined in the Database.